Examining Input Modalities and Visual Feedback Designs in Mobile Expressive Writing: Study 2 Results

 Our participants offered various ideas on other possible visual feedback designs.
-They are categorized into three design philosophies: designs that offer immediate destruction; designs that offer gradual disappearance; and designs that offer detachment.
-Designs to show immediate destruction included braking blocks and letting virtual characters eat.

-Designs to show gradual disappearance are visual effects where expressed negative experience would slowly disappear, such as a fade-away effect of the written text.
-Our participants commented that such effect may offer more calm feeling for stress relief: ``\textit{I felt a sense of calm with a video that had a fading text effect, and I would like to continue using it.
-I thought the explosion effect was too exciting for stress relief and not very effective.}'' (PB30)

-Designs to show detachment intend to allow users to simply leave their negative experience outside themselves.
-This design philosophy matches with the \textit{None} condition, which may promote reflection.
+They are categorized into three design principles: \textit{immediate destruction}; \textit{gradual disappearance}; and \textit{detachment}.
+While the \textit{Passive} and \textit{Interactive} conditions represent \textit{immediate destruction}, our participants suggested other designs, such as braking blocks and letting virtual characters eat text. \textit{Gradual disappearance} is visual effects where expressed negative experience would slowly disappear, such as a fade-away effect of the written text.
+Our participants commented that such effect may offer more calm feeling for stress relief: ``\textit{A video where the text gradually fades out feels calming, making me want to use it.
+I thought the explosion effect was too exciting for stress relief and not very effective.}'' (PB30) \textit{Detachment} is intended to allow users to simply leave their negative experience outside themselves.
+This design principle matches with the \textit{None} condition, which may promote reflection.
 Our participants suggested a calm visual feedback that is not directly related to the written experience, such as flowers blooming up and animals playing around: ``\textit{I think something soothing or relaxing, like animals, would be good.}'' (PB8)